tokend/js-base/README.md

 # JS Base

 The js-base library is the lowest-level helper library.
-It consists of classes to read, write, hash, and sign the xdr structures that are used in [core].
+It consists of classes to read, write, hash, and sign the xdr structures that are used in core.
 This is an implementation in JavaScript that can be used on either Node.js or web browsers. js-base is fork of [js-stellar-base](github.com/stellar/js-stellar-base)